aws-solutions/qnabot-on-aws/README.md

 4. The `Content Designer` [AWS Lambda](http://aws.amazon.com/lambda/) function saves the input in [Amazon OpenSearch Service](http://aws.amazon.com/opensearch-service/) in a questions bank index.
 If using [text embeddings](docs/semantic_matching_using_LLM_embeddings/README.md), these requests will first pass through a ML model hosted on [Amazon SageMaker](https://aws.amazon.com/sagemaker/) to generate embeddings before being saved into the question bank on OpenSearch.

-5. Users of the chatbot interact with Amazon Lex via the web client UI or [Amazon Connect](https://aws.amazon.com/connect/).
+5. Users of the chatbot interact with Amazon Lex via the web client UI, [Amazon Alexa](https://developer.amazon.com/en-US/alexa) or [Amazon Connect](https://aws.amazon.com/connect/).

 6. Amazon Lex forwards requests to the `Bot Fulfillment` AWS Lambda function.
-Users can also send requests to this Lambda function via [Amazon Alexa](https://developer.amazon.com/en-US/alexa) devices.
+Users can also send requests to this Lambda function via Amazon Alexa devices.

-7. The `Bot Fulfillment` AWS Lambda function takes the users input and uses [Amazon Comprehend](https://aws.amazon.com/comprehend/) and [Amazon Translate](https://aws.amazon.com/translate/) (if necessary) to translate non-English requests to English and then looks up the answer in in Amazon OpenSearch Service.
+7. The `Bot Fulfillment` AWS Lambda function takes the users input and uses [Amazon Comprehend](https://aws.amazon.com/comprehend/) and [Amazon Translate](https://aws.amazon.com/translate/) (if necessary) to translate non-Native Language requests to the Native Language selected by the user during the deployment and then looks up the answer in in Amazon OpenSearch Service.
 If using LLM features such as [text generation](docs/LLM_Retrieval_and_generative_question_answering/README.md) and  [text embeddings](docs/semantic_matching_using_LLM_embeddings/README.md), these requests will first pass through various ML models hosted on Amazon SageMaker to generate the search query and embeddings to compare with those saved in the question bank on OpenSearch.

 8. If an [Amazon Kendra](https://aws.amazon.com/kendra/) index is [configured for fallback](docs/Kendra_Fallback_README.md), the `Bot Fulfillment` AWS Lambda function forwards the request to Kendra if no matches were returned from the OpenSearch question bank.
 The text generation LLM can optionally be used to create the search query and to synthesize a response given the returned document excerpts.